big-comm/build-package/README.md

 - Handles package building, signing, and publishing
 - Supports debug sessions with tmate
 - Integrates with Telegram for notifications
+- Captures start and end times to calculate build duration

 ## Custom Action